KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 - Not all legacy NAM and HiresW products are reproduced in RRFS; some products are generated via the Smartinit post-processing system applied to RRFS output.
 - A new RRFS verification website will replace the legacy regional verification graphics at EMC once RRFS is officially implemented.
 - The cycle structure (84 h at 00/06/12/18 UTC, 18 h at all other hourly cycles) means RRFS is materially different from both NAM (which produced 84-hour forecasts only 4× daily) and HRRR (which produces 18 h hourly with 48 h extended runs at 00/06/12/18 UTC).
 For downstream applications that depended on the NAM/HiresW 84-hour synoptic schedule, RRFS preserves that cadence at the same cycles.
 For applications that depended on hourly short-range cycling, RRFS provides equivalent coverage at 18 h.
+- **The 65-level count cannot be verified from the distributed output.** RRFS ships `prslev` (pressure-level) and `2dfld` (single-level) products only — there is no native- or hybrid-level file in the parallel feed, and none existed on the AWS prototype either.
+The figure comes from the NOMADS model description and is recorded here on that authority alone, unlike everything else in this entry's grid and encoding sections.
 - **The model itself did not change across the transition.** Matched-cycle file pairs were decoded from both distributions (AWS 06 UTC and 10 UTC against NOMADS 12 UTC, 15 UTC and 16 UTC, 2026-08-12) and compared on a per-record key tuple of shortName,